netham45/screamrouter/Readme/raspberry-pi-zero-screamsender.md

 ## Note

-Ensure to replace the IP address and port in the `usb_gadget_audio.sh` script with the appropriate values for your network setup.
+Ensure to replace the IP address and port in the `usb_gadget_audio.sh` script with the appropriate values for your setup.